-Many old monetary systems succumbed after high monetary inflation appeared, from glass beads in Africa to seashells in many places around the world.
+Many old monetary systems succumbed after high monetary inflation appeared, from glass beads in Africa to seashells in other places around the world.

 An illustrative case is the Rai Money:

 In 1871, David O'Keefe, an Irish-American captain who had been shipwrecked near Yap Island in Micronesia, discovered the amazing money used by their inhabitants: “Rai Stones” made out of limestone.

 Yap was formed in a geologically unusual way, which resulted in it lacking limestone, a stone common elsewhere.
 Obtained from islands many hundreds of km away, on voyages where about half the men were lost, limestone was scarce on Yap.

 Scarcity lasted until Eurasian tech was brought in, which allowed to quarry the stones and mass transport them to Yap.
 The Rai collectibles were inflated, including in their size: